Walkthrough: Setting Up and Using a Purchase Approval Workflow

 Setting Up Notifications

 In this walkthrough, the user is notified by internal note about requests to approve.
-Approval notification can also be by email.
+Approval notification can also be by email, and you can add a workflow response step that notifies the sender when a request is approved or rejected.
 For more information, see Specify When and How to Receive Notifications.

 To set up how and when you are notified